teunbrand/ggplot-extension-club/README.md

 # ggplot-extension-club
 A repository as a [discussion place](https://github.com/teunbrand/ggplot-extension-club/discussions) for extending the ggplot2 R package.
+As a bit of background: some people have been meeting about once a month on Zoom and discussing extending ggplot2.
+This repository was created to accommodate some discussion outside those meetings.
+Feel free to participate in discussions!

 ## Links: